 BEP2 vs BEP20: Conclusion

 You should know where your money is going.
 Check twice before making any transaction.
-Hence, BEP2 and BEP20 provide a very good alternative to save your gas fees.
+Hence, BEP2 and BEP20 provide a good alternative to save gas fees.

 PS: This is neither a paid article nor Financial Advice.
 What has been documented are the findings from my own research out of passion in this space, which is Crypto.